-Sometimes it is very clear that your spouse is cheating on you.
-You find lipstick on his collar, someone tells you they saw her with someone else in a hotel, the unexplainable credit card receipts, or you have that nasty gut feeling and the stories just aren’t lining up.
-However, there are also times when you wonder if your partner is cheating, but the signs are not so clear.
-He’s always wrapped up on his phone, she seems to all too often talk admiringly about a work colleague, or the weekend now involves more team “work projects” than usual.
+Sometimes it is very clear that your spouse is cheating on you: you find lipstick on his collar, someone tells you they saw her with someone else in a hotel, the unexplainable credit card receipts, or you have that nasty gut feeling and the stories just aren’t lining up.
+There are also times when you wonder if your partner is cheating but the signs are not so clear: he’s always wrapped up in his phone, she often talks admiringly about a work colleague, or weekends now involve more “work projects” than usual.
 Is it possible that your partner may be emotionally relying on someone else?
-This is typically referred to as an emotional affair.
-Unfortunately, emotional affairs are quite common, as researchers report that 35 percent of wives and 45 percent of husbands admit having emotional affairs, according to the American Association of Marriage and Family Therapy.
+This is typically referred to as an emotional affair or emotional infidelity.
+Unfortunately, emotional affairs are quite common.
+Researchers report that 35 percent of wives and 45 percent of husbands admit to having emotional affairs, according to the American Association of Marriage and Family Therapy.

 What is an Emotional Affair?

-An emotional affair is when one partner is secretly channeling emotional energy, time, and attention into someone other than their partner.
-Often, this extramarital relationship grows to a level that interrupts the intimacy in the marriage.
-You may find yourself fantasizing about spending more time with this person, or even having sex with this person.
+An emotional affair occurs when one partner is secretly channeling emotional energy, time, and attention into someone other than their partner.
+This relationship often grows to a level that interrupts the intimacy within the marriage.
+One partner may fantasize about spending more time with this person or even having sex with this person.

 The Impact of an Emotional Affair

 Many people involved in an emotional affair deny that it has any negative effect on their marriage.
-However, an emotional affair may leave out the physical affection but it can lead to marital devastation and often leads to having a physical affair as well.
-Some spouses report that it is more hurtful and harmful to the marriage for their partner to have an emotional affair, rather than a sexual affair.
-There is something deeply personal and intimate about an emotional affair, as affair partners often share personal details about their lives, marriages, and spouses.
+Although an emotional affair may leave out the physical affection, it can lead to marital devastation and often leads to having a physical affair.
+Some spouses report that it is more hurtful to the marriage for their partner to have an emotional affair rather than a sexual affair.
+Emotional infidelity is often deeply personal and intimate because affair partners typically share personal details about their lives, marriages, and spouses.

 7 Signs You are Having an Emotional Affair